United Airlines: unit rev to fall in lower half of previous guidance

-(Reuters) - United Continental Holdings Inc (UAL.N) said on Monday that quarterly passenger revenue per available seat mile, which measures sales relative to the capacity and distance of its flights, will fall in the bottom half of its previous guidance.
+June 8 (Reuters) - United Continental Holdings Inc said on Monday that quarterly passenger revenue per available seat mile, which measures sales relative to the capacity and distance of its flights, will fall in the bottom half of its previous guidance.

 The Chicago-based airline forecast in a news release that PRASM in the second quarter will fall between 5 and 6 percent from a year ago, compared with earlier guidance of a 4 to 6 percent drop.